ehwest/mdn_qms/Quality_Manual/README.md

 7.3.4 Design and Development Outputs
 7.3.5 Design and Debelopment Review
 7.3.6 Design and Development Verification
-7.3.7 Designa dn Development Validation
+7.3.7 Design and Development Validation
 7.3.8 Design and Development Transfer
 7.3.9 Control of Design and Development Change
 7.3.10 Design nad Development Files